openflighthpc/flight-landing-page/docs/themes.md

 # Themes

-Themes are located in the [types/](/landing-page/types) directory.
-Two examples are included in this repo: `red-theme` and `green-theme`.
+This repository contains two example themes, in the `types/` directory; `red-theme` and `green-theme`.

-Each of the directories contains a directory tree leading to a single file, resembling the following:
+Each of the example theme directories contain a directory tree leading to a single file, resembling the following:
 ```

 └── types